pausoto7/hydroGraphR/README.md

 Use the `dl_hydro()` function to download data for specific Water Survey of Canada (WSC) station numbers.
 You can find station numbers on the [WSC website](https://wateroffice.ec.gc.ca/search/real_time_e.html).
+Note that with this function historical and real time data will be downloaded.
+Typically, historical data has been QAQC’d and occurred longer than two years ago.
+Real time data is data collected within the last two years and **has not** been QAQC’d.

 You may also assign nick names to stations for easier identification in subsequent analyses.
 If you are going to use nick names ensure that the